cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > My use of the material is legally protected because it falls within
 > the "fair use" provision of the copyright regulations.
 > This work is transformative.
 If the complainant disagrees that this is
-> fair use, they are free to take up the matter with me direcly, in the courts.
+> fair use, they are free to take up the matter with me directly, in the courts.
 > You, the Internet Service Provider (ISP), are under no obligation to settle
 > this dispute, or to take any action to restrict my speech at the
 > behest of this complaint. [...]